Erez Marom Photography

 Our final destination is Sossusvlei; a one of a kind landscape created by an ancient river flowing into the desert.
 Like several other rivers in Namibia, the Tsauchab River used to flow from the mountains, through the desert, all the way to the coast.
 Thousands of years ago it was cut off from the ocean by the expanding desert and this created a seasonal wetland amongst the dunes.
 Over the millennia, this wetland has retreated inland as the Namib Desert slowly reclaims the valley that the river cuts through the dunes.
 As it stands today, Sossusvlei is about 60 kilometers from the coast, but still 40 kilometers into the towering red dunes of the Namib Desert.
 Although the river only flows all the way to Sossus a few times every decade, the valley still sustains a large population of wildlife amongst the dunes.
 There is always the chance that we may witness the river in flood and since it hasn’t flooded since 2012, the statistics are in our favor.

 The amazing photos of snaking dune spines are all captured along the 40km drive into the Tsauchab Dune Valley.
 Thanks to this valley’s East-West orientation, the afternoon sun creates deep black shadows on the Eastern side and bright red colors on the Western side of the dunes.
 This offers great opportunities for telephoto shots of snaking dune spines.
-The afternoons can often go up to 45 degrees Celsius, in which case we’ll opt for this more convenient sunset shoot.

 At the end of the Tsauchab Dune Valley is the famous Deadvlei, which was cut off from Sossusvlei by a low dune an estimated 700-800 years ago.
 The lack of water, arid climate and hard wood of the Namibian Camel Thorn tree has kept the trees of Deadvlei from decomposing.
 The result is a collection ghostly trees rising from a cracked white clay surface.
 The pan is deceptively large and offers about 50 of the oddly shaped trees to photograph.
 The location can be overwhelming at first, but the guides know the location well and will assist everyone to find the best trees and photograph them adequately.